mongodb/docs/source/includes/api/list-tables/alerts/response-elements.rst

        Only displayed if notifications have been sent.

    * - ``links``
-     - object array
+     - array of objects
-     - This array includes one or more links to sub-resources and/or related resources.
-The relations between URLs are explained in the :rfc:`Web Linking Specification <5988>`.
+     - .. include:: /includes/api/links-explanation.rst

    * - ``metricName``
      - string
      - Name of the measurement whose value went outside the threshold.

-Only displayed if ``eventTypeName`` is set to ``OUTSIDE_METRIC_THRESHOLD``.
+       |mms| returns this value if ``"eventTypeName"`` was set to
+       ``OUTSIDE_METRIC_THRESHOLD``.

        For possible values, see :ref:`measurement-types-for-alerts-api`.

    * - ``replicaSetName``
      - string
      - Name of the replica set.

+       |mms| returns this value if ``"eventTypeName"`` was set to
-Only displayed for alerts of type ``HOST``, ``HOST_METRIC``, ``BACKUP``, and ``REPLICA_SET``.
+       ``HOST``, ``HOST_METRIC``, ``BACKUP``, and ``REPLICA_SET``.

    * - ``resolved``
      - string
      - |Epoch-time| when the alert was closed.

-Only displayed if the status is ``CLOSED``.
+       |mms| returns this value if ``"status" : "CLOSED"``.

    * - ``status``
      - string
-     - Current state of the alert.
-Possible values are:
+     - Current state of the alert. |mms| can return:

        - ``TRACKING``